widdix/learn-codebuild/README.md

 aws codecommit create-repository --repository-name learn-codebuild-$user
 ```

-The command will return some information about your repository.
+The command will return some information about your CodeCommit repository.

 ```
 {
     "repositoryMetadata": {